-The Balloon in the Bottle demonstration is an easy-to-perform and colorful variation of the common Crush the Can demonstration.
-Both demonstrations rely on the creation of a pressure differential caused by the condensation of steam inside a closed system.
-As the steam condenses, a partial vacuum is formed inside the closed system.
-The pressure outside the closed system is still at atmospheric pressure (approximately 14.7 lb/in2).
+The Balloon in the Bottle demonstration is an easy-to-perform variation of the common Crush the Can demonstration.
+Both demonstrations rely on the creation of a pressure differential caused by the condensation of water vapor inside a closed system.
+As the water vapor cools and condenses, the molecules move more slowly, and a partial vacuum is formed since no more air can enter the flask.
+The pressure outside the flask is still at atmospheric pressure (approximately 14.7 lb/in2).
 This pressure difference will cause the balloon to be pushed into the flask.
 The balloon is not "sucked" into the flask-it is pushed in by the greater atmospheric pressure that exists outside the closed system.
 The balloon will continue to be pushed into the flask until the pressure inside the closed system is approximately equal to the atmospheric pressure.